emilycheatham/Project2Quiz/README.md

 - Active tags have been added to menus to allow screen readers to see which page is currently open.
 - Aria labels have been added on all images across the site to provide information to screen readers.
+- I checked the site against Toptal [Colorfilter](https://www.toptal.com/designers/colorfilter/) to check colour balance, to help improve access for those with colour-blindness.

 ### Visual Effects